dlab-berkeley/programming-fundamentals/1-1_fildir.md

 articles  downloads
 ~~~

-Each of Rochelle's text files is labelled according to the parameteres leading to her LexisNexis Search.
+Each of Rochelle's text files is labeled according to the parameters leading to her LexisNexis Search.
 Since she searched and downloaded articles containing the phrase 'human rights' for each year, she will call her files `human-rights-2001.txt`, `human-rights-2002.txt`, and so on.
 All files are in currently in the `downloads` directory.

 ~~~ {.input}
 $ cd downloads